MagicPoulp/vulkan_charts_flutter/README.md

 # Status

-Update.
+Trying to find a way to combine Flutter with vulkan from a native app, using Flutter for most of the app.

+I have now 3 samples that I updated to latest SDK/Flutter etc.
+The hybrid composition crashes on device.
+Very strange I just used the documentation.
+The flutter full screen has just working code sample.
+Nothing more jsut the sample from the doc.
+The flutterView is under work.
+But the flutter view probably is the best for android.

 It would be much simpler to simply do a hybrid composition and try it, and optimize it.

-Trying to find a way to combine Flutter with vulker from a native app, using Flutter for most of the app.

 # Why embed flutter and not embed native